wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/protocol-switching/switching_from_UDP_to_HTTPS.md

 ## Synapse configuration

 Following are the integration artifacts (proxy service) that we can used to implement this scenario.
+See the instructions on how to [build and run](#build-and-run) this example.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>